-A writ of habeas corpus is a court order that directs a person who has detained another to produce the detainee so the court can determine the legality of the detention.
+A writ of habeas corpus is a court order that directs a person who has detained another person to produce the detainee so the court can determine the legality of the detention.

 - In re Bonilla, 424 S.W.3d 528, 532 (Tex.Crim.App.
 2014) ("The Texas Constitution declares that 'the writ of habeas corpus is a writ of right, and shall never be suspended.'
 Tex.
 Const., art.
 I, § 12.
 The Texas Constitution mandates that the Legislature 'shall enact laws to render the remedy speedy and effectual.'
 Id.
 Accordingly, the Legislature codified procedures for filing applications for writs of habeas corpus in death and non-death cases.
 See Tex.
 Code Crim.
 Proc. arts.
 11.07 (procedures for applications in non-death cases); 11.071 (procedures for applications in death cases).")

 - Ex parte Carr, 511 S.W.2d 523, 525 (Tex.Crim.App.
 1974) ("Of course, these decisions relate to matters arising in federal habeas corpus proceedings. . . .
 A proper respect for the concept of justice it is the office of the Great Writ to protect, requires that petitions be filed in earnest and that all contentions of merit be presented and ruled upon as expeditiously as possible.
 The writ of habeas corpus is too serious and important a matter to be lightly used, and easily abused.
 It is a shield against injustice which should not be suffered to become a weapon in the hands of spiteful persons.")